ewanritchie85/metoffice-etl/README.md

 # Met Office ETL Project

 ## 📋 Overview
-Automated ETL pipeline that extracts weather forecast data from Met Office API, transforms it, and loads it into AWS RDS for analysis.
+Automated ETL pipeline that extracts weather forecast data from the Met Office API, transforms it, and loads it into AWS RDS (MySQL) for analysis.
 The pipeline runs daily on AWS ECS Fargate, triggered by EventBridge.

 ## 🔧 Prerequisites